MINDFul.jl: A Framework for Intent-driven Multi-Domain Network coordination: MINDFul.jl

 \section{MINDFul.jl}

 \verb|MINDFul.jl| is an open-source Julia library that provides a playground for \ac{MD} \ac{IBN}.
-Although a minimal \ac{MD} \ac{IBN} framework is already implemented, users can extend the functionalities provided.
+Although a minimal \ac{MD} \ac{IBN} framework is already implemented, users can extend its functionality.
 The library uses intent \acp{DAG} \cite{2023ChristouITG} to represent relationships between different intents.
 This powerful scheme connects higher-level intents, which have a logical objective, with low-level intents, which are responsible for resource allocation, using a \ac{DAG}.
-This hierarchical intent structure enables seamless interoperability between domains using \emph{intent delegation}, where an intent node is passed on to a different domain.
+This hierarchical intent structure enables seamless interoperability between domains through \emph{intent delegation}, in which an intent node is passed to another domain.

-\verb|MINDFul.jl| is built with modularity in mind.
-Intent state machines and algorithms can be alternated.
+\verb|MINDFul.jl| embraces modularity through the aforementioned \ac{IBN}-over-\ac{SDN} architecture, separating the intent handling from the underlying \ac{SDN} controller.
+This ensures that the \ac{IBN} framework focuses solely on intent operations, while the \ac{SDN} controller acts as the device driver.
+The library models IP-optical \ac{RMSA} operations in which high-level connectivity intents are recursively compiled into lower-level intents, down to router and \ac{OXC} configurations.
+If an intent spans multiple domains, it is split at border nodes, and the external portion is securely delegated to the adjacent domain without exposing internal topological details.
 To evaluate different designs and algorithms under diverse scenarios, the appropriate interfaces are provided to facilitate simulations.
-The library offers a state representation of a common IP-optical network and an \ac{API} to access or modify it.
+The library provides a state representation of a common IP-optical network and an \ac{API} for accessing or modifying it.
 The user can use these interfaces to conduct (event-based) simulations.
-A company package, \verb|MINDFulMakie.jl|, can be used for some out-of-the-box visualizations like drawing an intent \ac{DAG} or visualizing a compiled connectivity intent in the network topology.
+A companion package, \verb|MINDFulMakie.jl|, can be used for some out-of-the-box visualizations like drawing an intent \ac{DAG} or visualizing a compiled connectivity intent in the network topology.

-The architecture provided by \verb|MINDFul.jl| is influenced by \cite{2013Rambach}.
-The authors of this publication present a techno-economical overview of the equipment used in multilayer metro/core networks.
-More specifically, we hold on to the pure IP-optical architecture signified by two layers; the electrical layer composed of IP routers and virtual links, and the optical layer composed of \acp{OXC} and physical fiber links.
-Given the current technological advancements in coherent pluggable transceivers, like the OpenZR+ \ac{MSA} \cite{OpenZRProps}, we seek to also incorporate new trends into the represented architecture of the package.
-A more detailed description of the modeling and architecture considered can be found in \cite{2022ChristouPlug}.
+The architecture provided by \verb|MINDFul.jl| is influenced by previous techno-economical overviews of the equipment used in multilayer metro/core networks \cite{2013Rambach}.
+More specifically, we adhere to the pure IP-optical architecture characterized by two layers: the electrical layer, composed of IP routers and virtual links, and the optical layer, composed of \acp{OXC} and physical fiber links.
+Given the current technological advancements in coherent pluggable transceivers, such as the OpenZR+ \ac{MSA} \cite{OpenZRProps}, we also seek to incorporate new trends into the package's architecture.